soheila7/Youtube_Downloader/README.md

 - Understand how to filter and select video streams based on parameters like resolution and file extension.
 - Create a command-line interface (CLI) for user interaction.
 - Implement a progress bar to show download progress.
-- Practice exception handling for a robust application.
 - Manage file input/output in Python.

 ## ✅ Features